AdryDev92/peluqueria-canina-oficial/README.md

 ### Installation
 At first, you need use change the `.env.example` to `.env` and fill with your database's data.

+---
 Once done this, you must have installed vagrant and composer, and in the terminal, execute the next command: `composer install`

+---

+Next, go to the /Homestead folder, and execute: `vagrant up` to turn on the virtual machine.

 When you did this, you can access to the app through the next link: `peluqueria.test`